GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/4-Using-Langchain.md

    }
    ```

-3. In the `require("@langchain/openai")` import statement, add the `ChatOpenAI` class that will be used to interact with the LLM.
+3. Below `require("@langchain/community/vectorstores/azure_cosmosdb")` import statement, add below class that will be used to interact with the LLM.

    ```javascript
    const { OpenAIEmbeddings, ChatOpenAI } = require("@langchain/openai");